sfigg/commercialization-public/customize/preinstall/exclusive-apps.md

 If you are using Windows Configuration Designer to create an image, you can add a Windows setting: `WindowsStore\ContentModifier`

-The OEM ID is not saved upon migration, including upon upgrade, so please also ensure that Microsoft has the correct smBiosManufacturer details of the device.
+Because the OEM Store ID is not saved upon migration, including upon upgrade, you must ensure that Microsoft has the correct SMBIOS details of the device to enable it for customized Store experiences.
+Please contact [partnerops@microsoft.com](partnerops@microsoft.com) with the **SMBIOS Manufacturer**, and **SMBIOS Product Name**, for your device.
+See [Specifying Hardware IDs for a Computer](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/specifying-hardware-ids-for-a-computer) for instructions on obtaining these values.

 ### Microsoft Store process